Naheed Akhtar: Early life and family

 Naheed was born on 26 September 1956, in Multan, Punjab.
 She has 3 sisters and 4 brothers.
-A sister of hers, Hamida Akhtar, was also a singer.
+One of her sisters, Hamida Akhtar, was also a singer.

 Singing career

 Naheed's career began in 1970 when she sang a duet with Khalid Asghar in "Raag Malhar" at Radio Pakistan Multan.
 She has recorded songs in a range of styles, including Pakistani film music, pop, Ghazal, traditional Pakistani classical music, Punjabi folk songs, Qawwalis, Naat & Hamds and others.
 She was first discovered for films in the mid-1970s by veteran music director M. Ashraf who pursued her to sing in films.
 She had no well-known person as ustad (teacher) to train her musically but music director M. Ashraf played a key role in grooming her talent.
-Her inaugural film "Nanha Farishta" was released in 1974 and in the same year she sang songs in film Shama (1974).
+Her inaugural film "Nanha Farishta" was released in 1974 and in the same year she sang songs in the film Shama.
 Initially it was said in the film circles that she was introduced to fill the vacuum of Runa Laila who had migrated to Bangladesh.
-But later people realized that she had her own original singing style.
+But later people recognized the originality of her singing style.
 She was active in the Pakistani film industry all the way through the 1980s.

 As a playback singer, Naheed has given her voice to 590 songs in 436 Urdu and Punjabi films.

 Personal life

 Naheed left singing in 1986.
-Later, she married a journalist Asif Ali Pota in 1994.
-Both had a daughter and a son together.
+She married journalist Asif Ali Pota in 1994.
+They had a daughter and a son together.
 Pota died of cardiac arrest in 2017.